What is the Best Scoliosis Treatment in Orange County?

 (>40 degrees) Once a curvature passes 40 – 45 degrees surgery is often recommended.
 Larger

 curvatures can be reduced non-surgically but the larger the curvature, the more difficult

-Clinical examination is performed to evaluate the patients overall structural integrity and functional capacity.
-The degree and location of postural distortion (tilt and rotation of the spine, coronal and sagital drift, head tilt, leg length and flat feet.
+Clinical examination is performed to evaluate the patient’s overall structural integrity and functional capacity.
+The degree and location of postural distortion (tilt and rotation of the spine, coronal and sagittal drift, head tilt, leg length, and flat feet.
 Muscle spasm and weakness are also assessed around the spine and other postural muscles.

 Since we check the progress of the correction periodically we prefer not to continually irradiate a growing child so we utilize an FDA